 Living sustainably isn't necessarily about big renovations and installations.
-Even as renters there is so much you can do to improve the energy efficiency of your home and live a sustainable life, often without even needing to consult your landlord.
+Even if you are a renter, there are many things you can do to improve the energy efficiency of your home and live a more sustainable life, often without even needing to consult your landlord.

 A water-efficient showerhead uses 40 per cent less water, which will save you water, energy and money.
 The law is ambiguous as to whether or not you can do this without your landlord's permission, so keep the original showerhead so you can reinstall it when you move, if necessary.
 Free replacement of old showerheads, with water saving showerheads, is an eligible activity under the Victorian Energy Efficiency Target (VEET) Scheme.
 Speak to your local water retailer to see whether they can do this for you.